victorliu-sq/PaperWriting/FlashSMP.md

-Second, if multiple men propose to the same woman simultaneously in a parallel environment, it can lead to conflicts.
-Ensuring that a woman can process and respond to multiple proposals efficiently in parallel is non-trivial.

-Third, many synchronization points are needed to handle updates to the matching state, which can introduce significant overhead, reducing the potential benefits of parallelism.
+Second, if multiple men propose to the same woman simultaneously in a parallel environment, conflicts can arise.
+Ensuring that a woman can efficiently process and respond to multiple proposals in parallel is non-trivial.
+This issue is compounded by the need for numerous synchronization points to handle updates to the matching state, introducing significant overhead and reducing the potential benefits of parallelism.

-Fourth, the execution of GS algorithm needs to deal with uneven work distribution.
+Third, the execution of GS algorithm needs to deal with uneven work distribution.
 The amount of work done by different parts of the algorithm can vary significantly.
 For example, some participants can resolve their matches quickly, while others might take many iterations.
 A load balancing effort in parallel processing is another concern for this algorithm.

-Finally, the GS algorithm frequently accesses and updates shared data structures, such as lists of proposals and current matches.
-Minimizing data movement by exploiting data accessing locality is another challenge.
+Additionally, the GS algorithm frequently accesses and updates data structures, such as preference lists, rank matrix and current matches.
+This frequent data movement poses a bottleneck, highlighting the importance of optimizing data access locality to improve overall performance.

-Point2 - Point3: Combine

-Point4: Load Balance, MW solves this